Skip to content

 For a solo walker, most paid tools land around $15–$50 a month.
 As with any software, the sticker price hides two extras: per-staff fees on team plans (the cost climbs as you add walkers), and payment processing (around 2.9% + $0.30 per card transaction if the tool collects payment for you).

-Then there's the comparison that really matters — software versus a marketplace cut:
+Then there is the comparison that really matters: software versus a marketplace cut.

-• A flat $13–$50/month subscription is a rounding error against your revenue.
+• A flat $15–$50/month subscription is a small fixed cost against your revenue.

-That's the core case for running your own clients on software: see exactly what a marketplace costs you with the Rover Fees Calculator, or read how much Rover takes and software vs Rover.
-Pupline itself is a flat $12.99/month, every feature, no per-client fees — and because it records payments rather than processing them, it never takes a cut of your walks.
+That is the core case for running your own clients on software.
+See exactly what a marketplace costs you with the Rover Fees Calculator, or read how much Rover takes and software vs Rover.

 1. Solo or team?
 Solo walkers are best served by a flat-price, everything-included tool; multi-walker businesses need staff assignment, roles and pay reports, and should expect per-seat pricing.

 2. Do you genuinely need live GPS?
 If owners expect a real-time map, prioritise a tool that does true route tracking.
-If photo proof and a reliable route are enough (they are for most), don't overpay for a feature you won't use.
+If photo proof and a reliable route are enough (they are for most), do not overpay for a feature you will not use.

 3. Is it phone-first?
-You'll use it on the move, every single walk.
+You will use it on the move, every single walk.

 4. Will owners tolerate an app?
-A no-login client experience (owners just get a link) beats forcing every customer to download an app.
+A no-login client experience (owners just get a link) beats forcing every customer to download something.

 5. Total cost and data portability.
 Add per-seat fees and processing to the sticker price, and make sure you can export your clients and history whenever you want.